mtrichilo/webdev/tasks/README.md

 ## Creating a new user

 Press the 'sign up' link at the bottom of the log in page.
 Enter a name and email.
-A manager is also required.
-A user can enter any existing user as a manager.
+A manager is not required.
+A user can enter any existing user as a manager to permit a greater amount of flexibility.
 This field can be null, as not everyone will have a manager.
 After pressing submit, the user is automatically logged in and taken to their homepage.

 ## Logging in